 The Real Driver of Growth

 Research consistently shows that total volume (sets x reps x load) and progressive overload are the primary drivers of hypertrophy.
 TUT is a secondary factor at best.
-Check our rep ranges guide for more on optimal training.
+Tempo should support good training, not dominate it.

 If TUT isn't the key, what tempo should you use?
-The research points to a "Goldilocks zone" - not too fast, not too slow.
+The research points to a middle ground — not too fast, not too slow.

 | Tempo Type | Rep Duration | Effectiveness | Best For |